lrug/lrug.org/source/meetings/2019/march/index.html.md

 >The traditional education system is letting down the next generation by not preparing them for the future of work.
 Edify is working to change this whilst planning to disrupt the public sector through the innovation of digital policy.

-{::coverage year="2019" month="march" talk="education,-recruitment-and-technology:-what-needs-to-change?" /}
+{::coverage year="2019" month="march" talk="education-recruitment-and-technology-what-needs-to-change" /}

 ## Representations count